 If you have sensitive skin or skin conditions like rosacea, eczema, or psoriasis, it's best to consult with a dermatologist before using a sauna, as the heat can sometimes exacerbate these conditions.

-So, as you embark on your next sauna session, remember: wellness starts with your skin.
+So, as you embark on your next sauna (blanket) session and/or PEMF mat, remember: wellness starts with your skin.
 Treat it well before, during and after.

 Diane Sargent